Cap-go/capacitor-updater/README.md

 ```

 *Be extra carufull for your update* if you send a broken update, the app will crash until the user uninstall it.

+You can list the version and manage it with the command below.

 ## Packaging `dist.zip`